 Your baby might not care about the nursery organization you’ve done or the handmade quilt that adorns their rocker.
 Babies don’t notice all the aesthetics of their nursery, but setting up certain things will help them—and you—feel more comfortable and organized.

 Having a home for all your baby’s stuff will make dressing, diapering, and feeding much easier.
-Here are some tips on how you can organize your baby’s nursery.
+Here are some tips on how you can organize your baby’s nursery as well as some must-have items for your baby’s nursery!

 When Should you Start to Organize A Nursery?